jonkykong/SideMenu/README.md

 - [x] Global menu configuration.
 Set-up once and be done for all screens.
 - [x] Menus can be presented and dismissed the same as any other View Controller since this control uses custom transitions.

-Check out the example project or this [interactive demo](https://appetize.io/app/64a9v3e6b8c6f53zvn5pnny80m) to see it in action!
+Check out the example project to see it in action!

 ![](etc/SlideOut.gif)
 ![](etc/SlideIn.gif)